marty-thane/marble/README.md

 ## Disclaimer

-Marble is designed for Void Linux XFCE version and may not be compatible with other distributions or desktop environments.
+Marble is designed for Void Linux version and may not be compatible with other distributions or desktop environments.
 Use at your own risk.
 Ensure you understand the actions performed by the script before executing it.